takluyver/pynsist/doc/cfgfile.rst

   - ``installer`` includes a copy of the Python MSI installer in your application and runs it at install time, setting up Python systemwide.
-This is the default for now.
+This is the default for Python up to 3.5.
   - ``bundled`` includes an embeddable Python build, which will be installed as part of your application.
-This is available for Python 3.5 and above.
+This is available for Python 3.5 and above, and is the default for Python 3.6 and above.

+  .. versionchanged:: 1.9

+     The default switched to ``bundled`` for Python 3.6 and above.

 .. describe:: include_msvcrt (optional)